ben-karim2014/Internet-of-Things-Security/README.md

 	--log=filename (mandatory)
 	port number (mandatory)

-	Opens a TCP connection to the server at the specified address and port immediately send (and log) an ID terminated with a newline:
+	1.Opens a TCP connection to the server at the specified address and port 2.immediately send (and log) an ID terminated with a newline:
 	ID=ID-number.
 This new report enables the server to keep track of which devices it has received reports from.
-Send (and log) newline terminated temperature reports over the connections.
-Process (and log) newline- terminated commands received over the connection.
+	3.Send (and log) newline terminated temperature reports over the connections.
+	4.Process (and log) newline-terminated commands received over the connection.
 	If temperature reports are mis-formatted, the server will return a LOG command with a description of the error.
-The last command sent by the server will be an OFF.
+	5.The last command sent by the server will be an OFF.

 lab4b-tls.c
 	Builds and runs on a Beaglebone.